PKU-Alignment/omnisafe/docs/source/saferl/lag.rst

 Code with OmniSafe
 ~~~~~~~~~~~~~~~~~~

-Safe RL algorithms for :bdg-success-line:`TRPO`, :bdg-success-line:`PPO`, :bdg-success-line:`NPG`, :bdg-success-line:`DDPG`, :bdg-success-line:`SAC` and :bdg-success-line:`TD3` are currently implemented in omnisafe using Lagrangian methods.
+Safe RL algorithms for :bdg-success-line:`TRPO`, :bdg-success-line:`PPO`, :bdg-success-line:`NPG`, :bdg-success-line:`DDPG`, :bdg-success-line:`SAC` and :bdg-success-line:`TD3` are currently implemented in OmniSafe using Lagrangian methods.
 This section will explain how to deploy Lagrangian methods on PPO algorithms at the code level using PPOLag as an example.
 OmniSafe has :bdg-success:`Lagrange` as a separate module and you can easily deploy it on most RL algorithms.